Furqaaan/LLD/parking_lot/README.md

 | **Factory**  | `VehicleFactory`, `PaymentStrategyFactory`     | Centralized object creation           |
 | **Builder**  | `ParkingLotBuilder`                            | Step-by-step parking lot construction |
 | **Template** | `Vehicle` (abstract), `ParkingSpot` (abstract) | Common structure with specialization  |

+When do we use the State Pattern?

+State Pattern is appropriate when:

+The behavior of an object changes based on its internal state, and that behavior is implemented inside the same object.

+The State pattern is used when a single object’s behavior changes based on its internal state.
+This is why it fits Tic Tac Toe perfectly: the Game object behaves differently depending on the state (X’s turn, O’s turn, Game Over).
+For example, the same method makeMove() is valid during XTurnState or OTurnState, but invalid in GameOverState.
+The rules and allowed actions change based on the game’s state, and modeling this with State avoids large if/else blocks and keeps behavior cleanly encapsulated.

+In a Parking Lot, however, what you see is a workflow, not state-driven behavior in a single object.
+Steps like vehicle arrived → spot allocated → parked → payment → exit are handled by different entities (ParkingLot, ParkingSpot, Payment, Exit).
+Since behavior doesn’t change inside one dominant object, using State at the ParkingLot level would be forced and over-engineered.
+A good place where State does fit in Parking Lot is the ParkingTicket, e.g., ACTIVE → PAID → CLOSED, where methods like pay() or exit() are allowed or disallowed based on the ticket’s state.